rodneygauna/learn_python_qa/README.md

-# Pathing To Learning Python QA Automation
+# Path To Learning Python QA Automation

 ## Learning Goals :blue_book:
 -[x] Use pytest and Selenium